 - Invests in marine leisure facilities to support coastal communities

 - Is guided at all times by our core values of excellence, commercialism, collaboration and integrity.

-Our business plan for the current period is below along with a summary of key legislation relating to Crown Estate Scotland.
+Our Corporate Plan and Business Plan for the current period are listed below along with a summary of key legislation relating to Crown Estate Scotland.
 This details our objectives, ways of working and how we are contributing to delivering Scottish Government's national outcomes.